mas-bandwidth/gafferongames/content/post/snapshot_interpolation.md

   <source src="http://new.gafferongames.com/videos/snapshot_interpolation_60pps_jitter.webm" type="video/webm"/>
 </video>

 Look closely though, and even though we're sending the data as rapidly as possible (one packet per-frame) you can still see hitches on the right side.
-This is because the internet makes no guarantee that packets sent 60 times per-second nicely spaced 1/60th of a second apart.
+This is because the internet makes no guarantee that packets sent 60 times per-second arrive nicely spaced 1/60th of a second apart.
 Packets are jittered.
 Some frames you receive two snapshot packets.
 Other frames you receive none.

 # Jitter and Hitches